Full text of Trump's executive order on 7-nation ban, refugee suspension

-(CNN)President Donald Trump on Friday banned citizens of seven Muslim-majority countries from entering the United States for at least the next 90 days by executive order.
+(CNN)President Donald Trump on Friday banned nationals of seven Muslim-majority countries from entering the United States for at least the next 90 days by executive order.

 The order bars all people hailing from Iraq, Syria, Iran, Libya, Somalia, Sudan and Yemen.
 Those countries were named in a 2016 law concerning immigration visas as "countries of concern."